FKMTime/docs/docs/basic-knowledge/adding-devices.md

 ### After entering Wi-Fi data

 Click the submit button, and you can easily add devices to the database.
-They will be displayed in **Available devices** section in devices tab.
+They will be displayed at the top of the table.

 ![img.png](../assets/adding-devices.png)